Josef-Friedrich/audiorename/doc/source/cli.rst

                                a relationship for that — nor
                                the label code.

-        $original_month:       The release month of the original version of the album

-        $mb_artistid:          MusicBrainz artist ID

-        $track:                track
+        $channels:             channels

+        $comments:             comments

         $comp:                 Compilation flag

+        $composer:             composer

+        $country:              The country the release was
+                               issued in.

+        $day:                  The release day of the specific release

+        $disc:                 disc

+        $disctitle:            disctitle

+        $disctotal:            disctotal

+        $disctrack:            Combination of disc and track in the format: disk-track, e.g.
+                               1-01, 3-099

+        $encoder:              encoder

+        $format:               e.g., “MP3” or “FLAC”

         $genre:                genre

-        $bitrate:              in kilobits per second, with
-                               units: e.g., “192kbps”
+        $grouping:             grouping

+        $label:                The label which issued the
+                               release.
+There may be more than
+                               one.

         $language:             The language a release’s track
                                list is written in.
 The possible
                                values are taken from the ISO
                                639-3 standard.

+        $length:               in seconds

+        $lyrics:               lyrics

+        $mb_albumartistid:     MusicBrainz album artist ID

+        $mb_albumid:           MusicBrainz album ID

+        $mb_artistid:          MusicBrainz artist ID

+        $mb_releasegroupid:    MusicBrainz releasegroup  ID

+        $mb_trackid:           MusicBrainz track ID

+        $media:                media

-        $country:              The country the release was
+        $month:                The release month of the specific release

-                               issued in.
+        $original_day:         The release day of the original version of the album

+        $original_month:       The release month of the original version of the album

+        $original_year:        The release year of the original version of the album

+        $samplerate:           in kilohertz, with units: e.g.,
+                               “48kHz”

         $script:               The script used to write the release’s track list.
 The
                                possible values are taken from
                                the ISO 15924 standard.

-        $length:               in seconds

-        $albumtype:            The MusicBrainz album type; the
-                               MusicBrainz wiki has a list of
-                               type names
+        $title:                The title of a audio file.

+        $track:                track

+        $tracktotal:           tracktotal

+        $year:                 The release year of the specific release

+        $year_safe:            First “original_year” then
+                               “year”.

     Functions
     ---------